coolandcodes/antro/PARSER_ALGOS_AND_GRAMMAR.md

 # TOKENIZER DEVELOPMENT STANDARD

-- Token families available (identifier, keyword, symbol)
+- Token families available (identifier, keyword)

+- All tokens that have type as "keyword" will always have the name of the token equal to its' image.

 - All tokens must be resolve to either exactly one terminal or sequence of terminals (on the right hand side) and never sequence of non-terminals or terminals and non-terminals

-- (variable) tokens will belong to identifier family, (if), (while), (for), (switch), (void), (case), (ret) tokens will belong to keyword family and other tokens will belong to symbol family
+- (variable) tokens will belong to "identifier" family, (if), (while), (for), (switch), (void), (case), (ret) tokens will belong to "keyword" family.

 # PARSER DEVELOPMENT STANDARD

 >This parser is an LL parser (top-down) with a lookahead of 1 (even though the tokenizer supports backtracking).
-The CFG tries as much as possible to avoid direct left-recursion and an ambiguous leftmost-derivation/parse-tree for the production of any given non-terminal.
+The CFG tries as much as possible to avoid direct left-recursion and an ambiguous leftmost derivation / parse-tree for the production of any given non-terminal.

-- All choice points in any CFG non-terminal production will have conditional expectation for failure (i.e. throwing a Parse Exception)
+- All choice points in any CFG non-terminal production will have conditional expectation for failure (i.e. throwing a Parse Error / Exception)

+- All CFG non-terminal productions with no choice points in their definition will fail unconditionally when they are in conflict with the order of token streams.

 - Tokenizer will have a "lookAheadToken" method - (this will return the yet to be consumed token which is the exact next token in line to be retrieved by the parser)